 About Disability Insurance

-Disability insurance is a component of the State Disability Insurance (SDI) program, established in 1946, to provide partial wage replacement benefits to eligible California workers who are unable to work due to a non-work-related illness, injury, or pregnancy.
-Approximately 18.1 million California workers are covered by the SDI program.
+Disability Insurance (DI) is a component of the State Disability Insurance (SDI) program, established in 1946, to provide partial wage replacement benefits to eligible California workers who are unable to work due to a non-work-related illness, injury, or pregnancy.
+Approximately 18.7 million California workers are covered by the SDI program.
 SDI contributions are paid by California workers through employee payroll deductions.

 What is Disability?

 Disability Benefit Payments

 Benefits are payable for a maximum of 52 weeks.
-For claims beginning on or after January 1, 2017, weekly benefits range from $50 to a maximum of $1,173.
+For claims beginning on or after January 1, 2019, weekly benefits range from $50 to a maximum of $1,252.
 Your weekly benefit amount (WBA) is approximately 60 to 70 percent (depending on income) of wages earned 5 to 18 months prior to your claim start date.
 Benefits are payable for a maximum of 52 weeks.
 For more information, visit Calculating Disability Benefit Payment Amounts.

 To receive benefits, you must:

 - File a claim for DI benefits using SDI Online or a paper claim form.